charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **Compilations**:
   Prior work uses compilation of Apache or of Linux.
-  We added compilation of several other packages (any package in Spack) to our benchmark.
+  We added compilation of several other packages used in computational science to our benchmark.
   Compiling packages is a good use-case for a provenance collection because a user might trial-and-error multiple compile commands and not remember the exact sequence of "correct" commands;
-  the provenance tracker would be able to recall the commands which did not get overwritten, so the user can know what commands "actually worked" [@callahanManagingEvolutionDataflows2006].
+  the provenance tracker would be able to recall the commands which did not get overwritten, so the user can know what commands actually worked [@callahanManagingEvolutionDataflows2006].

 <!--
 - **Computational simulations**: